shermin23/shermin23/README.md

 ## Hi there 👋
-My name is Shermin (Yi Xuan), and I'm a fresh graduate
+My name is Shermin (Yi Xuan), and I'm a fresh graduate <br>
-Education: Bachelor of Computer Science from University Tunku Abdul Rahman (UTAR) 🌱 I’m currently learning SQL and data analyst related skill set 📫 How to reach me: sherminseow23@gmail.com
+Education: Bachelor of Computer Science from University Tunku Abdul Rahman (UTAR) <br>
+🌱 I’m currently learning SQL and data analyst related skill set <br>
+📫 How to reach me: sherminseow23@gmail.com

 <!--